Weighbridge Maintenance - How to Clean and Maintain your Weighbridge

 Whilst carrying out these checks, ensure all members of staff involved in the procedure adhere to the relevant health and safety regulations pertaining to working in a confined space.

-For more information on these regulations, visit the Health and Safety Executive’s website by clicking here. (open in new tab)
+For more information on these regulations, visit the Health and Safety Executive’s website by clicking here.
+(This link will open in a new tab)

 Surface mounted weighbridges: The process here is similar to that of pit-mounted variants; you observe to see if there are any materials underneath the weighbridge itself which could potentially affect the measurements it provides.